shu-z/germline_svm/README.md

 **To Run SVM**

-0. Filtered and Annotated Files
+0. Filtered and Annotated Files <br />

-&nbsp; Begin with outputs of preprocessing steps, which:
+Begin with outputs of preprocessing steps, which:
     - Converted VCF files(from SvABA/Snowman) to BEDPEs
     - Filtered SV calls for high quality SVs
     - Annotated SV Breakpoints for proximity to gNOMAD SVs, LINE/SINE elements